taemin-kwon93/first-kotlin-project/README.md

 # first-kotlin-project

-This is my first project using Kotlin
+This is my first Kotlin project